WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

-To contribute Apache Access or Log formats commonly used that application is not setup for please create a `New issue` under repository `Issues` tab.
+To contribute any Issues or Errors found using application please create a `New issue` under repository `Issues` tab.

-To contribute ideas or comments please create a `New discussion` under repository `Discussions` tab.
+To contribute Ideas or Comments please create a `New discussion` under repository `Discussions` tab.

+To contribute Apache Access or Error Log Formats commonly used that application should process please start `New discussion` about that.

 Any organizations, people or person with multiple Apache servers that find application a godsend in log collection monetary contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** & ***Venmo*** links.